 It is worth mentioning that it is not always recommended to turn off the heated bed.
 I would not even dare to try printing something in ABS without a heated bed or an enclosure.

 Nonetheless, turning your heated bed off has its disadvantages.
 While you are clearly reducing the fire hazard probability, you are also exposing your print to detaching from the surface.
-Manufacturers did not just start adding this upgrade because they were eccentric and capricious.

 Overall, having weighed its pros (lower fire hazard) and cons (hire detachment probability); it might be a net positive to turn off the heated bed.
 Just remember both pictures I showed above.